ProjectHelper in Apache Ant is responsible for parsing the build file

 parse(Project project, Object source).
 Note also that your

-implementation will be instanciated by Ant, and it is expecting a default
+implementation will be instantiated by Ant, and it is expecting a default

 constructor with no arguments.